michalramus/MD5-Cracker/ReadME.md

 ### Checking performance

 Software checks performance using 1, 2, 4, 8, 16 and 32 threads.
-Average speed is measured for 5 minutes.
+Average speed is measured for 2 minutes.
+Next, waiting for 2 minutes to cool pc.

 ```MD5 --test-speeds passwordLength```